Curvature Sets Over Persistence Diagrams: Vietoris-Rips Persistence sets of spheres

-Other than that, and the fact that $M_\kappa$ is unbounded when $\kappa<0$, the proof is completely analogous. \end{proof}

-A related result appears in \cite{ph-detects-curvature}.
+\begin{remark} A related result appears in \cite{ph-detects-curvature}.
 The authors explore the question of whether persistent homology can detect the curvature of the ambient $M_\kappa$.
-On the theoretical side, they found a geometric formula to compute $\dgm_1^\text{\v{C}ech}(T)$ of a sample $T \subset M_\kappa$ with \emph{three} points, much in the same vein as our Theorem \ref{thm:n=2k+2}.
-They used it to find the logarithmic persistence $P_a(\kappa) = t_d(T_{\kappa,a})/t_b(T_{\kappa,a})$ for an equilateral triangle $T_{\kappa,a}$ of fixed side length $a>0$, and proved that $P_a$, when viewed as a function of $\kappa$, is invertible.
-On the experimental side, they sampled 1000 points from a unit disk in $M_\kappa$ and were able to approximate $\kappa$ using the average VR death vectors in dimension 0 and average persistence landscapes in dimension 1 of 100 such samples.
+On the theoretical side, they found a geometric formula to compute the \v{C}ech persistence diagram $\dgm_1^\text{\v{C}ech}(T)$ of a sample $T \subset M_\kappa$ with \emph{three} points, much in the same vein as our Theorem \ref{thm:n=2k+2}.
+They used it to find the logarithmic persistence $P_a(\kappa) := t_d(T_{\kappa,a})/t_b(T_{\kappa,a})$ for an equilateral triangle $T_{\kappa,a}$ of fixed side length $a>0$, and proved that $P_a$, when viewed as a function of $\kappa$, is invertible.
+On the experimental side, they sampled 1000 points from a unit disk in $M_\kappa$ and were able to approximate $\kappa$ using, among other things, average persistence landscapes in dimension 1 of 100 such samples.
 For example, one method consisted in finding a collection of landscapes $L_\kappa$ labeled with a known curvature $\kappa$, and estimating $\kappa_*$ for an unlabeled $L_*$ with the average curvature of the three nearest neighbors of $L_*$.
 They were also able to approximate $\kappa_*$ without labeled examples by using PCA.
-See their paper \cite{ph-detects-curvature} for more details.\\ Our Theorem \ref{thm:D41_Mk} is in the same spirit.
-The curvature $\kappa$ determines the boundary of $\Dvr{4,1}(M_\kappa)$, and instead of triangles, we could use squares with a given $t_d$ and minimal $t_b$ to find $\kappa$.
+See their paper \cite{ph-detects-curvature} for more details.
+Compare with Figure \ref{fig:D41_Mk}.\\ Our Theorem \ref{thm:D41_Mk} is in the same spirit.
+The curvature value $\kappa$ determines the boundary of $\Dvr{4,1}(M_\kappa)$, and instead of triangles, we use squares with a given $t_d$ and minimal $t_b$ to find $\kappa$.
 Additionally, we can qualitatively detect the sign of the curvature by looking at the boundary of $\Dvr{4,1}(M_\kappa)$: it is concave up when $\kappa>0$, a straight line when $\kappa=0$, and concave down when $\kappa<0$.
-See Figure \ref{fig:D41_Mk_boundary}.
+See Figure \ref{fig:D41_Mk_boundary}. \end{remark}